 Course Structure: CO_Computer & Communication

-The first batch of CCE graduated in the academic year of 2016-2017, and recorded the best placement stats for any branch in the year.
-Since then it has boasted of high placement stats.
+The first batch of CCE graduated in the academic year of 2016-2017 and recorded the best placement stats for any branch in that year.
+Since then, it has boasted of high placement stats.
 Graduates are generally placed in Google, Microsoft, Oracle, Wipro, IBM, Cisco, Intel, Samsung, Honeywell, HP and Deloitte.

 B.Tech in Computer Science Engineering

 CSE deals with exclusively computer-related subjects.
 The primary focus would be on hardware and software-related subjects, not including the topics that involve communication and information technology.
 This makes the branch more streamlined compared to CCE and IT.
-From learning how a computer is built to the pure coding of Java and C++, the subjects reflect the working and construction of a computer.
-In the later semesters, the curriculum delves into the theory of computational subjects, which are an inherent part of the fundamental topics learnt earlier.
+From learning how a computer is built to coding in Java and C++, the subjects reflect the working and construction of a computer.
+In the later semesters, the curriculum delves into the theory of computational subjects—an inherent part of the fundamental topics learnt earlier.
 Including algorithms and formal languages, these subjects will excite that part of your brain which stimulates logical understanding.

 On getting into this highly sought-after branch at MIT, the dependence on self-learning rather than classroom learning will increase out of necessity.

 All companies that look for placements require a CSE engineer, mainly under the title of database manager or software developer.
 The scope of interviews for CSE is the highest compared to any other branch.
-Masters after graduation should be pursued if interested, however, there is sufficient room for developers in the industry today.
+A Master’s after graduation should be pursued if interested; however, there is sufficient room for developers in the industry today.